mi1os/ha-olife-wallbox/README.md

 - **Enable Phase Sensors**: Turn on/off detailed per-phase electrical measurements
 - **Enable Error Sensors**: Turn on/off error code and CP state sensors
 - **Energy Tracking**: Enable/disable daily, monthly, and yearly energy tracking sensors
+- **Solar Power Entity**: Entity ID of your solar power sensor (W) for solar optimization
+- **Charging Phases**: Number of phases used for charging (1 or 3) - used for solar calculation
+- **Min Current Offset**: Offset to add to calculated solar current (A) - useful if you want to charge even with less solar power

 ## Multi-connector Support